HelloblueAI/hbLab-B01/README.md

 ## Usage

-To use the Voice AI Assistant, simply activate it using a predefined hotword (e.g., "Hey Assistant"), followed by your command.
-For example:
+To use the Voice AI Assistant, simply activate it using a predefined hotword followed by your command:
 - Say e.g. "Amazon" to initiate the call to the customer service department.
-- Sat e.g."Apple" to initiate the call or text box to the customer service department.
+- Sat e.g. "Apple" to initiate the call or text box to the customer service department.

 This hands-free operation allows users to perform tasks on the go, making our application more user-friendly and efficient.